Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-gb/roms/gb/_readme.txt

 ## RECALBOX - SYSTEM GB ##

-Put your game boy and game boy roms in this directory.
+Put your game boy roms in this directory.

 Rom files must have a ".gb/.zip" extension.